subsquid/docs/docs/deploy-squid/rpc-proxy.md

 # RPC proxy

-Since the Arrowsquid release, Aquarium provides a built-in caching RPC proxy service.
+Since the Arrowsquid release, Subsquid Cloud provides a built-in caching RPC proxy service.
 Currently, it is a premium feature, with plans to make a subset of calls available to free tier users.

 ## Available networks